10 Reasons Helena, Montana Is An Adventure Town

 2. Explore Incredible Hiking

 One of the best ways to savor the Big Sky State is to cruise down a hiking trail.
 Helena is home to the South Hills Trail System, with more than 80 miles of trails easily accessible from downtown.
 Start exploring at Mount Helena City Park (try the 2- to 3- hour loop from the 1906 Trail to the Summit of Mount Helena then back down Hogback Trail/Prospects Shaft Trail).
 Also accessible from downtown, Mount Ascension boasts a summit of 5,282 feet and is a lovely hike for a summer afternoon.
-Helping you to explore the region is the free Trail Rider, a community shuttle that makes it easy to make the most of outdoor access.
-The shuttle bus stops at multiple points around the town’s trail system, offering free transportation for hikers, mountain bikers, and trail runners.
+Check out these suggested hikes!

-Helena is recognized as a Silver Level Ride Center by the International Mountain Biking Association, boasting 20 trail heads and over 80 miles of singletrack.
+Helena is recognized as a Silver Level Ride Center by the International Mountain Biking Association, boasting 20 trail heads and over 80 miles of multi-use trails.
 Easily accessed from downtown, the trails take riders into the South Hills Trail System as well as all the way to the Continental Divide, allowing access to the famed Continental Divide Trail.
 With a variety of short and long rides for athletes of all skill levels, Helena is both a welcoming trail system for newbies and a challenge for seasoned riders.
-Take advantage of the free Trail Rider shuttle service to access trail heads further from Downtown and enjoy a hike back into town, having one-half of your route covered by the shuttle.
+Don’t worry, we are more than a mountain bike community, discover gravel rides to family rides!
+From paved trails that follow Mount Helena to 90-mile gravel rides, Helena’s Montana’s bicycle destination.

 4. Toast the Day with Local Microbrews

 In the past decade, Helena has seen a boom in the microbrewery scene, dovetailing conveniently with the area’s love for outdoor recreation.
 What better way to end a thrill-filled day than to cool off with a local brew and good food?
-Explore Blackfoot River Brewing Company, the Lewis & Clark Brewing Company, and Ten Mile Creek Brewery, which brews its beer using water from local Ten Mile Creek, noting “the creek is in the beer.”
+Explore Blackfoot River Brewing Company, the Lewis & Clark Brewing Company, Missouri River Brewing, Copper Furrow, Speakeasy 41, and Ten Mile Creek Brewery, which brews its beer using water from local Ten Mile Creek, noting “the creek is in the beer.”
 Whether you prefer ales, lagers, or IPAs, Helena’s craft breweries have you covered.
-Two new micro breweries, Snow Hop and Crooked Furrow are scheduled to open soon, adding to Helena’s microbrewing scene.
+Our growing brewery scene recently added brews with a view, Mount Ascension Brewery in the revitalized Independent Record building.

 5. Soak in Area History

 When in Helena, drop by the Montana State Capitol for a self-guided tour.
 Built in Greek neoclassical style utilizing local sandstone and granite, the Capitol building features a copper-covered dome and several stunning paintings by famed Montana cowboy artist, Charlie Russell, that make the stop worthwhile.
-The city is also home to Montana’s Museum at the Montana Historical Society – showcasing more than 50,000 artifacts detailing Montana’s rich culture and history – the Cathedral of St. Helena, Historic Last Chance Gulch, and the Last Chance Tour Train – a one-hour narrated tour of Montana’s history,and the Great Northern Carousel (a must-stop if you’re traveling with kids).
+Download Visit Helena’s Walking App and roam downtown learning about all the fun facts of Helena’s history.
+Join the Foundation for Montana History on their outstanding Breweries and Brothels Tour (May – September), or one of their other high-quality history tours.
+The Cathedral of St. Helena, Historic Last Chance Gulch, and the Last Chance Tour Train – a one-hour narrated tour of Montana’s history, and the Great Northern Carousel (a must-stop if you’re traveling with kids).

 6. Tackle a Disc Golf Course